Best things to do in Bundaberg

 You can even try lavender-infused ice cream.

-You can’t go past a photo in the lavender fields for top Bundaberg Instagram content and the lavender products make great gifts for friends and family back home.
+For top Bundaberg Instagram content, you can’t go past a photo in the lavender fields, and lavender products make great gifts for friends and family back home.

 Location: 288 Seaview Road, Bargara